shocnt/se-201-training-20191129/00_command.md

 - Calm2.9

-- Workspace VM(Assigned from trainer, your laptop can also be used if it has the tools below.)
+- kubectl VM(Assigned from trainer, your laptop can also be used if it has the tools below.)
 kubectl
 kubeconfig
 watch